xonsh/xonsh/docs/tutorial.rst

 Aliasing is a powerful way that xonsh allows you to seamlessly interact to with Python and subprocess.

+.. warning:: if ``FOREIGN_ALIASES_OVERRIDE`` enviroment variable is False then
-.. warning:: Foreign shell aliases that try to override xonsh aliases will be ignored
+             foreign shell aliases that try to override xonsh aliases will be ignored.

 Up, Down, Tab
 ==============